 NURS:6704 Practicum in Executive Leadership and Management 4 s.h.

 Immersion experience in application of principles and methods of leadership, management, and evaluation to facilitate health care operations in various settings; student collaboration with a preceptor for mentored in-depth immersion in systems practice.

 NURS:6802 Health Policy, Law, and Advocacy 3 s.h.

 Issues that shape health care economics and policy development; framework for understanding work of legislators and other policy makers; emphasis on state and national level; health issues in developing countries; health care system, its economics, financing, role of government, not-for-profit entities, and nongovernmental organizations.

-NURS:6808 Clinical Decision Making for Advanced Practice3 s.h.
+NURS:6808 Population Health for Advanced Practice 3 s.h.

 Coordination and integration of care delivery for population health and clinical effectiveness across the continuum of care; management of optimized outcomes; emphasis on informatics infrastructure and translation of evidence-based practice to managing care provision and achieving desired outcomes as a result of care provision.